-This kind of separation works on the principle that both partners are empowering their self-identity in order to eventually become self-sufficient, or just to take some time off from the marriage until their issues have been cleared.
+This kind of separation from husband or wife works on the principle that both partners are empowering their self-identity in order to eventually become self-sufficient, or just to take some time off from the marriage until their issues have been cleared.

 We’ve learned what is a legal separation, the difference between legal separation and divorce, and how psychological separation can set inbound rules of separation in marriage without the need for any separation papers or court.